retrorepair/NES_MiSTer_YC/README.md

 # MiSTerFPGA - NTSC Encoder - S-Video / Composite Output
 This is an attempt to add chroma out to the MiSTerFPGA using the (Red) output for the Chroma output and (Green) for the Luma

+## Quick Note: YPbPr is requred in the MiSTer ini file, as well as using green for LUMA (Y) and red for CHROMA (C).
+A VGA to component is what I am currently using.

 The YUV standard was used with the following assumptions

   Y	0.299R' + 0.587G' + 0.114B'